5 Ideas for a Race Day Breakfast

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-You’ve probably wondered, should I eat before running in the morning?
+If you’ve stumbled on this post, then you’ve probably wondered, should I eat before running in the morning?

 If you aren’t eating the “correct” foods, or eating enough or too much, you may suffer from runners gut, or have adverse symptoms during your run.